lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 Consequently, C++-specific rules don't apply.
 In addition to the shared C and C++ style guide rules outlined before, the following C-specific rules apply.

+### C Version

+***C code should target C11.***

+The following nonstandard extensions may be used:
+*   Inline assembly
+*   Nonstandard attributes
+*   Compiler builtins

+It is recommended that no other nonstandard extensions are used.

+Any nonstandard features that are used must be compatible with both GCC and Clang.

 ### Function, enum, struct and typedef naming

 ***Names of functions, `enum`s, `struct`s, and `typedef`s must be `lower_snake_case`.***